DSU-Projects/CSC840-Final/README.md

 ## General Information
 - Author: Briant Becote
 - Date: 12/8/2019
-- Description: Setting up a Home VMware Environment Presenting Analysis Across Different Hardware Setups.
+- Description: Setting up a Home VMware Lab Presenting Analysis Across Different Hardware Setups.

 ## Why You Should Care
 As Patrick Stump keenly observed, “Speed is absolutely key to creativity.
 The more time it takes to create something, the less likely you are to create something.”
 Although the DSU IA Lab provides students a platform for learning and exploring via virtual machines, interfacing with the online tool is often slow.
 Obtaining access to the internet is sometimes challenging due to the school’s firewall and if DSU’s network is down, then students may not be able to conduct their research at all.